browserengineering/book/book/forms.md

 So that's how the `POST` request gets sent.
 Then the server responds with an HTML page and the browser will render it in the totally normal way.
-That's basically it for forms on the browser side.
-But before we move on to the next chapter, let me explain how forms are used to build browser applications.
+That's basically it for forms!

 ::: {.further}
 Something about event dispatching